richard-hartmann/fastcubicspline/README.md

 ### poetry

 Change into the fcSpline package directory.
-Install `fcspline` and its dependencies into a virtual environment with
+Install `fastcubicspline` and its dependencies into a virtual environment with

     poetry install